LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

         Doe, John 78.9 C+
         Hernandez, Maria 88.2 B+

+    Write this file to the same directory where you found the input data.
+Again the FIO library class is useful.

 #.
 The rest of the test data for
    course abbreviations comp170 and all the data for comp150 in the homework directory.